 Every child deserves a free, appropriate public education

 - College isn’t the right choice for everyone.
-Our schools should offer a wide range of options, including Career Technical Education and Arts classes so kids can learn what they love before choosing a career path.
+I support offering Career Technical Education & Art classes in schools so kids can learn what they love before choosing a career path.

 Well-tested is not the same as well-educated .
 Testing will always have a place in education, but its proper place is in the back-seat, behind a balanced education that prepares students for a life well-lived.

 A college degree is not the right path for every student.
 I support offering Career Technical Education (CTE) classes in our middle and high schools because there are well-paying jobs that do not require a four-year degree and many people are not suited to a job where they sit behind a desk with a computer on it.
 Offering CTE classes in our schools allows our children to explore different career alternatives so they can figure out what they want to do “when they grow up.”

 My personal experience has taught me that art, music, and drama, and other classes foster creative, “thinking outside the box” skills that are vital to problem solving in the modern world.
 I support including them in our school curriculum.

 Student success starts with arriving at school ready to learn.
 Students who suffer from food and housing insecurity cannot do that¹, and schools with high numbers of students receiving a free or reduced cost lunch (an indicator of poverty) tend to perform poorly compared to schools where that is not the case².
 We cannot address school performance without addressing poverty as well.

 Students who used vouchers to transfer into private schools, “experienced significant losses in achievement,³” compared to those who remained in a public school.
 Voucher programs do not help our students or our country succeed, and are a bad deal for American taxpayers.